We created Pandora to put the Music Genome Project directly in your hands

 From its humble origins as a company run out of Alpert's garage, A&M grew to become the world's biggest independent label; among its greatest successes were the Carpenters, Cat Stevens, Joe Cocker, and Sergio Mendes & Brasil '66.
 Nevertheless, Alpert and his backing unit, the Tijuana Brass, remained the label's flagship act: on the strength of the hit "A Taste of Honey," his 1965 LP Whipped Cream and Other Delights topped the charts, popularizing his Latin-influenced style (dubbed "Ameriachi").
 The follow-up, 1965's Going Places, also hit number one, launching the hit "Spanish Flea."

 In 2013, Alpert and Hall released the third of these albums, Steppin' Out, which also featured keyboardist Jeff Lorber; the album won a Grammy for Best Pop Instrumental album in January of 2014.
-In September, Alpert issued In the Mood, a collection of standards and originals. ~ Jason Ankeny, Rovi
+Alpert's electronic-infused In the Mood followed that September.
+In 2015, he returned with yet another stylistically varied collection of originals and cover songs, Come Fly with Me. ~ Jason Ankeny